rmhcovid/txtmon/README.md

 The system prompts patients twice per day to submit their own heart rate, body temperature and oxygen saturation via a website.
 Clinicians are alerted to patients with concerning or critical vitals.
 Automation keep staff interaction and administrative work minimal.

 RMH Home Monitoring is a [REDCap](https://projectredcap.org/software/) (Research Electronic Data Capture tool) project template that you can copy and adapted for your facility.
-Users interact with the system via a public website (a REDCap *Survey*).
+Patients interact with the system via public websites (REDCap *Surveys*).

 ## Features